A pantry challenge is a fun way to save money, spend less time shopping, and discover new recipes. Plus, it’s a great for your well-being.

 You just need to take stock of what’s on hand.
 We’ve all stared down a pantry that’s a bit scary, cluttered with bags and boxes of half-used, out-of-date, or forgotten ingredients.
-According to Kelsey Lorencz, R.D., a dietitian and founder of Simply Nourished Home, this is just the time to kick off a 30-day pantry challenge.
+According to Kelsey Lorencz, R.D., a dietitian and founder of Simply Nourished Home, this is just the time to kick off a two- to four-week pantry challenge.

 So what is a pantry challenge?
 During this time, you’ll build your meals largely out of what you have on hand, putting only meat (if it isn’t already in your freezer), eggs, dairy, and fresh fruits and vegetables on your shopping list.